 “The Atlas of Everywhere is an absolute must for anyone who wants to form an opinion about immigration and emigration” – De Limburger

 “This book hits home.
 A poignant story about a son’s quest” – Arno Koek, Boekhandel Blokker

 “An unforgettable novel about a dominant father.
 It won’t let me go” – Daan van der Valk, De Vries Van Stockum Books

 Nominated for the BNG Bank Award 2014

 Moss runs into his college girlfriend Dani at the funeral of an old professor in the mountains of Northern California.
 It’s been twenty years, and Dani has changed almost beyond recognition.
-She’s morbidly overweight, and the death of her abusive husband two years ago has left her a nervous wreck.
+The death of her abusive husband two years ago has left her a nervous wreck.
 Moss on the other hand fears he hasn’t changed at all.
 He has stubbornly pursued “the perfect life,” without knowing what that looks like and without regard for the people around him.
 After a disastrous night with Dani, he takes off into the mountains alone, convinced that his professor’s solitary existence in a cabin by a lake holds the key to what he’s looking for.
 But he soon gets lost and is confronted with the harsh reality of survival in the snowy mountains—and what his dreams may ultimately cost him.

 “Kuypers creates an arctic, lonesome atmosphere” – Trouw

 “An impressive second novel” – NRC